SABR Analytics Conference

 Hyatt Regency Phoenix

-Here is a list of speakers, panelists and moderators for the third annual SABR Analytics Conference, March 13-15, 2014, in Phoenix, Arizona.
+Here is a list of speakers, panelists and moderators for the fifth annual SABR Analytics Conference, March 10-12, 2016, in Phoenix, Arizona.
 Stay tuned as more featured speakers will be announced soon!

 Conference registration is available now at the SABR Store.
 Click here to register.
 The conference is open to all baseball fans.